warnerjoe/mern-ccg/README.md

 # mern-ccg
-An online card game built using the MERN stack
+An card game database built using the MERN stack